vstinner/python-security/vulnerabilities.rst

 `CVSS Score`_: 5.8.

-Multiple integer overflows in the imageop module in Python 2.5.1 and earlier allow context-dependent attackers to cause a denial of service (application crash) and possibly obtain sensitive information (memory contents) via crafted arguments to (1) the ``tovideo()`` method, and unspecified other vectors related to (2) imageop.c, (3) rbgimgmodule.c, and other files, which trigger heap-based buffer overflows.
+Multiple integer overflows in the ``imageop`` module in Python 2.5.1 and earlier allow context-dependent attackers to cause a denial of service (application crash) and possibly obtain sensitive information (memory contents) via crafted arguments to (1) the ``tovideo()`` method, and unspecified other vectors related to (2) ``imageop.c``, (3) ``rbgimgmodule.c``, and other files, which trigger heap-based buffer overflows.

 Reported by Slythers Bro on the full-disclosure mailing list.

-CVE-2009-4134, CVE-2010-1449 and CVE-2010-1450 are similar reports of the same vulnerability.
+CVE-2009-4134, CVE-2010-1449 and CVE-2010-1450 are similar reports of the
+same vulnerability.
 Reported by Marc Schoenefeld in the Red Hat bugzilla (2009-11-26).

 Links: